Permanent food service business permit

 - Food Worker Card

-All employees of a food establishment are required to obtain a Washington State Food Worker Card.
-You can take the class and test conveniently online or go to any of our in-person classes.
+All employees of a food business must get a Washington State Food Worker Card.
+You can take the class and test online or go to any of our in-person classes.

 - Meat cutter license

-If your job requires the cutting of fresh beef, veal, lamb and/or pork within a meat establishment you will need to pass an exam to obtain a personal occupational Meat Cutter license in addition to the Food Worker Card exam.
+If you cut fresh beef, veal, lamb and/or pork, you will need to pass an exam to get a meat cutter license along with the food worker card exam.